12 March 2021

-The question for organisations is no longer if they are going to digitalise their workspace, but when and how are they going to keep up and adapt with ever evolving technologies.
+The question for organisations is no longer if they are going to digitalise their construction projects and construction workers, but when and how are they going to keep up and adapt with ever-evolving and improving technologies.

 [10 – 15 minute read]

 Examples of construction projects that are utilising automated construction equipment include Artificial Intelligence, BIM Software, 3-D Printing Houses and LiDAR.
 All of which are created and adapted to aid the industry in improving working conditions, boosting efficiency, improving health and safety and many other benefits.

 As the world rapidly changes around us, with Covid-19 acting as a catalyst, it is not a surprise that the need for technological advancement in the construction process is moving at the same rate.
 Construction companies just have no choice but to keep pace.
 However, when you think of technological advancements, you don’t necessarily think about construction sites as the leader in this field.
 However, in fact, construction projects are one of the most innovative industries out there.